beinglucky30/web_programming_project_cse4_group8_2025batch/README.md

 # GigLink

-> A web platform connecting young people (ages 14–30) with short-term, flexible gig work opportunities in their community.
+> A web platform connecting young people (ages 14–25) with short-term, flexible gig work opportunities, where we help businesses get small tasks done.

 *(Rename this to whatever you're calling your project — this is just a starting template.)*